Jobzi-Artificial-Intelligence/ziconnect-app-angular/PROJECT_CHARTER.md

         - Create a public, standalone Open Source documentation website that corresponds to a public git repository.
 Use tools to set up automated deployments of HTML documentation site from public source code repository (e.g. with Continuous Integration)
         - Follow the Pull Request Workflow when contributing code into your Open Source repositories.

+- Quarter 2
+    - Milestone 1 [Updated model to predict internet connectivity on Brazilian schools, based on information from GIGA, regional employability data, and additional data from external sources , (backend and frontend)]
+        - Acquisiton of data from additional sources
+        - Feature selection
+        - Model testing
+        - Model selection
+        - Data summarizing
+        - Update webpage
+    - Milestone 2 [Meeting Open Source Contractual Requirement]
+        - MUST have a OSI-approved license distributed with public source code repositories by end of Q2
+        - Create contributing guidelines for all Open Source repositories.
+Explain how someone makes a contribution to the projects.
+Add to documentation website created in previous quarter
+        - Create public tickets/issues that correspond to planned features and known bugs/problems with Open Source repositories
+        - Establish an Open Source quality assurance process.
+Explore unit testing frameworks for front-end/back-end software, if applicable.
+Document user stories and test cases for games, if applicable.
+Document data structures and algorithm decisions for data science, if applicable.
+        - Add either developer or user documentation to the Open Source documentation site.
+(Hint: Developer docs often include API docs, architecture or system state diagrams, or deployment guides)
+        - Identify a Code of Conduct for any public Open Source repositories.
+Upload it to public source code repositories.
+Create internal documentation for how to respond to a Code of Conduct report, if one were to be made.
+    - Milestone 3 [Communications and Branding]
+        - 1 image + caption per month to be shared on your social media channels

+- Quarter 3
+    - Milestone 1 [Investigation of the social impact of connectivity]
+        - Data Acquisition
+        - Exploratory analysis of data
+        - Investigation of social impact of connectivity via  machine learning models
+        - Exibition of results in the Web Page
+    - Milestone 2 [Communications and Branding]
+        - 1 image + caption per month to be shared on your social media channels
+    - Milestone 3 [Meeting Open Source Contractual Requirement]
+        - Advance Open Source quality assurance.
+Set up a Continuous Integration / Continuous Deployment (CI/CD) pipeline from source code repository.
+Set up checks or tests on new Pull Requests.
+Target 40% code coverage, if applicable
+        - Use a public project management board to track progress on public tickets/issues (e.g. Taiga, GitHub/GitLab Projects, JIRA, Trello, or similar)
+        - Advance Open Source quality assurance.
+Target 40% code coverage for unit tests, if applicable
+        - Review compliance against DPG criteria and address any gaps

+- Quarter 4
+    - Milestone 1 [Tool for studying the social impact of connectivity in schools]
+        - Component for data acquisiton
+        - Component with the analytical models
+        - Component for use interface
+        - Update webpage
+    - Milestone 2 [Communications and Branding]
+        - 1 image + caption per month to be shared on your social media channels
+        - 1 blog post at end of quarter
+    - Milestone 3 [Meeting Open Source Contractual Requirement]
+        - Finalize Open Source documentation.
+User and developer documentation should be available
+        - Finalize Open Source quality assurance.
+Achieve 80% code test coverage, if applicable
+        - Create "Good First Issues" for bite-sized, low-commitment contributions for new developers to make to your source code repositories.
+        - Establish a public communication platform for the public to interact with project development team.
+(Suggested: UNICEF Innovation Fund community forum.)
+        - Growth planning, contextual analysis, and focused support with Open Source Mentor
+    - Milestone 4 [Cohort Product Development]
+        - Attend virtual graduation
+        - Initiate submmission for the DPGA for consideration

 ## 3: Relationship with Unicef Foundation and Giga Company